Basics of Nutritional Ketosis

 - There is a change-over period (4 days, more or less) where your body is going to revolt a bit.
 You’ll likely have cravings for carbohydrates and you will likely feel hungry quite a bit.
 Soon, however, your body will give up and switch to ketosis.
 After a while the desire for carby food may completely disappear.
 I recommend starting at a higher calorie amount (2000 or so depending on your needs) so you can concentrate on kicking carbs.
 As time goes on you can lower the calories.

 - During this same transition period, if you don’t watch your electrolytes you may feel weak, disoriented, or light headed.
 It’s often called the “keto flu” because it can feel like you have the flu.
 Your body needs more electrolytes in ketosis and it’s even worse while you are burning up that glucose+water reserve and dumping electrolytes in the beginning.
 This additional requirement is why the Sodium and Potassium levels in Keto Chow are so high.
-Easy fixes for keto flu: chicken broth or pickle juice.
+Easy fixes for keto flu: chicken broth, pickle juice, or an electrolyte supplement like Keto Chow Electrolyte Drops.

 - “Bursty” muscle action like lifting weights or sprinting can take a hit with less glucose available.
 The upside is that endurance for other activities (after about 2 weeks) will go through the roof.
 It’s one of the reasons Ketogenic diets are fast becoming a preferred diet for competitive marathon runners.